-Reading Modern Chinese Literature
+Reading in Modern Chinese Literature: Essays Part III

-While China’s long poetic tradition holds an important place in the nation’s literary cannon, it is its prose that most acutely portrays life in China’s modern era.
+While China’s long poetic tradition holds an important place in the nation’s literary canon, it is its prose that most astutely portrays life in China’s modern era.
 Like novels and short stories, Chinese essays have the unique ability to capture some of the most poignant themes of this modern age: crisis and conflict, wars and revolution, the struggle for social justice and identity in modernization.
 Indeed what works could better lead to a wider understanding of China among an increasingly global audience than Lu Xun’s “miscellaneous essays” (za wen), the works of Hu Shi or Zhou Zuoren’s social and political comments, and in doing so serve as the most expressive witness of individual experience in the 20th century?

 This course will introduce the most influential authors and their works from the period between 1910 and 1950, an era which began with a break from the millennium-long tradition of Chinese writing with the new use of the Chinese vernacular, an era which bore witness to the decades of China’s civil war, and which ended with the rise of China’s new regime in the Fall of 1949.
-Students will be introduced to a selection of texts, which they will analyze the lenses of language, style and rhetoric, to recognize the efforts and achievement of modern Chinese essays.
+Students will be introduced to a selection of texts, which they will analyze through the lenses of language, style and rhetoric, to recognize the efforts and achievement of modern Chinese essays.
 Authors like Lu Xun, Zhou Zuoren, Hu Shi, Lin Yutang, and Xu Zhimo, will all be introduced with original texts.